 I moved about 18 months ago and am fortunate to have a home office.
+Others might have it easier with access to modular office trailers, especially if they need to partake in remote work every now and then.
+However, my little office area is enough for me and is predominantly going to be used for storage purposes.
 Having a designated space to keep all my books, supplies, office materials, and more has been amazing.
 But, it wasn’t a “fun place to go”.

-The office is designed with ample storage, which I would never complain about, but there is not much room to decorate.
-As much as I would have loved to have been able to decorate with some beautiful wall stickers or some other fun decorations, I simply didn’t have space.
+The office is designed with ample storage, which I would never complain about, but with those cabinets there is not much room to decorate.
+As much as I would have loved to have been able to decorate with hilarious please don’t do coke in the bathroom wall art or some other fun decorations, I simply didn’t have space.
+It was hard to even fit a standard painting there without taking up some of the precious desk space.
 So, I had to put on my thinking cap to come up with a simple and fun way to add some fun decor that will make my time doing “book work” a little more fun.
+A home office idea that I often come across is building a shed in the backyard that can serve as a separate space where you can go and work by yourself without anyone disturbing your flow.
+Since I already have a great home office (with a little less space, but that is okay), I don’t think I will be exploring that option anytime soon.
+But for those of you who want a space to just do your thing, then consider getting a shed like that from somewhere similar to Modern Shed.
+And the best part is, you can make it as big or small as you want, which means, more decor space!!

 Considerations in the decor